 Your investigations and almost every duty you perform in the field will go much smoother and faster if the people in your community trust you.

 There is a wealth of training available regarding investigations and an abundance of techniques and equipment.
 This course is not designed to provide in depth instruction.
 Local sworn law enforcement officers have specialized training in investigating crime and most will assist you.

 Animal officers face very similar hazards in the field as do law enforcement officers.
 So before we discuss actions in the field, let's take a minute and look at the safety hazards that are out there.

 You will be entering quite many of the same areas law enforcement officers go into and most of the same hazards for them exist for you.

-Animal officers generally do not have the readily available back up law enforcement has in the field.
+Animal officers generally do not have the readily available back up that the Sheriff's office or police have in the field.

 Saying that, when you respond to a report you will likely be the first and only officer on the scene and any back up you would may not be able to assist you in the time frame you need it.

 People pose the greatest risk

 As you are already aware, animals are more predictable than people.
 Circumstances and the people involved can change in minutes and people observing an animal officer at a scene, regardless of its complexity, can prompt high emotional responses from those involved and onlookers.